semrush/intergalactic/website/docs/style/palette/palette.md

 @## Description

 Variables allow us to use color names and not to remember their HEX values.
-The same color gradations have a number at the end (for example, `$gray40`).
+The same color gradations have a number at the end (for example, for `css` files you should use `var(--gray40)`, for our components you should use `propName="gray40"`).

 > To enable CSS variables, use `@import '~@semcore/utils/style/var.css';`